csmpls/EEGclassification/Drafts/all-framing.md

 ## Co-adaptive BCI in naturalistic settings

+For the control of interface systems, it is crucial that mental gestures be actuated intentionally, and that the system's interpretation be immediately verifiable by the user.

 this is where i dream a little..........just a little..........calibration and re-calibration is a part of the game.............happens whenever and is quick/well-supported........we can beam small amounst of data to a server, or do inexpensive processing on board if we are fast enough..............its the only way fwd..................................................